The Banking Regulation Review: European Union

 - a new role for the ECB, giving it responsibility for the prudential regulation of all credit institutions (meaning all banks, mutuals and other deposit-taking entities) established in the eurozone, resulting in an SSM for banking supervision;

-- a single prudential rule book applicable across the European Union, the core elements of which are already contained in CRD IV;
+- a single prudential rule book applicable across the European Union, the core elements of which are already contained in CRD IV (as amended);

 - a harmonised recovery and resolution framework for credit institutions and other systemic firms in the eurozone on the basis of the Commission's current proposals in this area; and